SQL Interview Questions

 42. What is an ALIAS command?

 Aliases are the temporary names given to a table or column for the purpose of a particular SQL query.
-It is used when the name of a column or table is used other than their original name, but the modified name is only temporary.
+It is used when the name of a column or table is used other than its original name, but the modified name is only temporary.

 - Aliases are created to make table or column names more readable.